gdsbook/book/notebooks/02_geospatial_computational_environment.md

 scientific results to be accompanied by enough information and detail so they could be repeated by a third party.
-Since much of modern science is mediated through computers, reproducibility thus poses important challenges for the tools and practices the scientific community builds and relies on.
+Since much of modern science is mediated through computers, reproducibility thus poses important challenges for the computational tools and practices the scientific community builds and relies on.
 Although there is a variety of approaches, in this book we focus on what we see as the emerging consensus.
 This framework enables to record and express entire workflows in a way that is both transparent and that fosters efficiency and